List of Toy Story characters: Bo Peep

-Bo Peep is a porcelain figurine who serves as Woody's romantic interest.
-Bo Peep, inspired by the nursery rhyme "Little Bo-Peep", is a sweet-natured shepherdess accompanied by a single figure meant to resemble three sheep named Billy, Goat and Gruff.
+Bo Peep (voiced by Annie Potts) is a porcelain figurine and Woody's romantic interest.
+Bo Peep, inspired by the nursery rhyme "Little Bo-Peep", is a sweet-natured shepherdess accompanied by three sheep named Billy, Goat and Gruff.
 In the first film, she and her sheep are detachable components of Molly's bedside lamp.
-In Andy's games of imaginative play, Bo Peep is used as the damsel-in-distress of the stories, and she is depicted as gentle, ladylike, and kindhearted.

-After being given away prior to the events of Toy Story 3, in which Rex mentions that she had gone on to a new owner (which upsets Woody), Bo Peep returns with a major role in Toy Story 4.
-The film focuses on her relationship with Woody and she has a different philosophy on what it means to be a toy.
+In Andy's imaginative plays, Bo Peep is used as the damsel-in-distress of his stories, and is depicted as kindhearted, gentle, and ladylike.
+After being given away prior to the events of Toy Story 3, in which Rex mentions that she had gone on to a new owner, Bo Peep returns with a major role in Toy Story 4.
+The film focuses on her relationship with Woody.
 Bo Peep no longer wears a skirt and her frills have been flattened out.
-She also wears a white bandage to fix her broken right arm and a purple bandage to fix her broken left hand.
+She wears a white bandage to fix her broken right arm and a purple bandage to fix her broken left hand.
+She also has a different philosophy on what it means to be a toy.
+Bo Peep appears in Toy Story, Toy Story 2, Toy Story 4, and Lamp Life.